-Lawrence Bowdish is Director, Research and Issue Networks with the U.S. Chamber of Commerce Foundation's Corporate Citizenship Center.
+Lawrence Bowdish is Senior Director, Research and Issue Networks with the U.S. Chamber of Commerce Foundation's Corporate Citizenship Center.

 Lawrence Bowdish started consulting the U.S. Chamber of Commerce Foundation Corporate Citizenship Center on its Issue Network research in May 2013.
 He conducts long-term research projects concentrating on issues or topics prominent in corporate social responsibility.
 By working directly with companies, chambers of commerce, nonprofits and associations to determine compelling research questions, he leverages qualitative and quantitative tools that create rigorous projects that have meaningful impact and broad appeal.